Scholarships

 -include any additional information you’d like us to consider

-This scholarship was funded by the money Biology teacher Mr. Richard Swartz received from his Aunt.
-The family chose to use the money toward Franklin students who desire to study science in some way.
-The Franklin Science Department Committee maDE final decision on awardees.
-This was a 4 year scholarship where winners were awarded $1,000 annually through a 4-year degree.
-Two awards were given out annually from 2017-2022.
+• This scholarship is funded by the money Biology teacher, Mr. Richard Swarts, received from his aunt.
+The family chose to use the money toward Franklin students who desire to study science.
+The Franklin High School Science Department Committee nominates and makes the final decision on awardees.
+This is a 4-year scholarship where winners are awarded $1,000 annually.

 2022: Fatia Ame, Katelynn Cho